 Footnotes for this section:

-φ1 In ITM it is claimed that there is a gaʿya (a right gaʿya in fact) on he in μS ( הֽ͏ָרְ ) but Breuer (in Daʿat Miqra) and the MAM documentation disagree with ITM on that point.
+φ1 Here ITM claims that there is a gaʿya (a right gaʿya in fact) on he in μS ( הֽ͏ָרְ ) but Breuer (in Daʿat Miqra) and the MAM documentation disagree with ITM on that point.

 φ2 The root ירד is not mentioned in #379.